AmmarRabie/smart-attendance-credit/README.md

 This is the main branch for the api our mobile application will use.
 So, we will only hit urls available here and not the faculty api itself.

-As you can expected, this api is responsilbe for interfacing with the attendance database and the faculty api.
+As you can expected, this api is responsible for interfacing with the attendance database and the faculty api.
 ## Why only one api for the app
-It may be not the ideal idea, but think of if manager wants to only stop using this attendance system, then he can easly only stop this api from running.
+It may be not the ideal idea, but think of if manager wants to only stop using this attendance system, then he can easily only stop this api from running.
 Also dealing with only api from the app will be more convenient and modular.
 # How to start for developers
 Now we only have one file called App.py which holding all the logic.
-We are building this api using flask framework and SqlAlchemy for easy creating and intefacing our new database.
-And any requests or response are formatted in xml format either from faculty api or our api itsel, so I use a lib for easly interacting with it.
+We are building this api using flask framework and SqlAlchemy for easy creating and interfacing our new database.
+And any requests or response are formatted in xml format either from faculty api or our api itself, so I use a lib for easily interacting with it.
 As our api is very small and easy, we need only the introduction tutorials of these three libs (Flask, SqlAlchemy, ElementTree XML).
 You can go ahead and search for every you want, I suggest these tutorials
 * [Flask](https://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask)
 * [SqlAlchemy](http://flask-sqlalchemy.pocoo.org/2.3/quickstart/#a-minimal-application)